 Getting Around Jeju

-It is important to note that it can be tricky to make your way from A to B on your Jeju itinerary without having your own form of transport.
-My recommendation to you would be to rent a car for your trip.
+It is important to note that it can be tricky to make your way from A to B on your Jeju itinerary without having your own vehicle.
+It is best if you rent a car for your trip.

 Navigating Jeju by Bus